KelWill/practice/async.md

 ```

-### write custom promise
+### write a custom promise implementation

 Promises weren't originally part of js -- they got added in because people found promise libraries useful for dealing with async code.
+You can write your own implmenetation!
+Make sure it handles chaining properly :)

 https://promisesaplus.com/